COVID-19 grants for artists and professionals in the culture and creative sectors

 Notification of decision

-All applicants shall receive written notification of the decision by mid-June.
+All applicants shall receive written notification of the decision by the end of August.
 You will be informed by e-mail when the decision can be accessed from our online services.
 If you do not receive the e-mail to your inbox, check also your junk mail folder.
 Applicants are responsible for checking their e-mail messages on the address supplied in the application.

 t.
 0295 330 700